Ethanol10/Ror2Ganon/README.md

 </a>

 ## Changelog
+- 3.0.0 -> I said I wouldn't be here unless I got more animations, and MORE ANIMATIONS I GOT WOOOOOOOO.
+    -
 - 2.1.5 -> Fixed the buff icon when attaining super armour from being white.
 - 2.1.4 -> Updates to the following:
     - Added back in Item Displays, hopefully they don't give you two of the same item.